 In order to apply to this program you must first complete Chicago’s study abroad profile via the online application.
 Once you have completed this profile you will then select “Renmin University Exchange Program” under the program list for program applications and click “apply.”
 Here you will be able to submit your intent to apply and will be given explicit instructions for completing the Renmin University Exchange Program Application.

-To discuss the Beijing: Renmin University Exchange Program program and the possibility of participating in it, please contact Lauren Schneider.
+To discuss the program and the possibility of participating, please contact Lauren Schneider.